tokyo-rubyist-meetup/amidakuji/README.md

     ruby ./test/amidakuji_test.rb

+If you want to run a specific test, you can do it with

+    ruby ./test/amidakuji_test.rb -n test_solve_1

+If you want to run all tests matching a pattern, you can do it with

+    ruby ./test/amidakuji_test.rb -n /test_solve/

 ## BONUS!

 If you implement the amidakuji challenge quickly, you can also attempt to output a ascii art representation of